-It may seem like your car insurance rates can go up or down for no reason.
-But car insurance companies use many factors to decide your rates.
-They may look at things like your age, gender, credit score, and even your marital status.
-Many of these factors help insurers figure out how reliable or risky you are as both a customer and driver.
-Safe drivers pay less, risky drivers pay more.
+Insurance companies use many factors to decide your rates.
+Insurers may use your age, gender, credit score, and marital status to determine how reliable a customer or risky a driver you are.
+Safe drivers pay less, and bad drivers pay more.

 What Makes Up Your Driving Record?

-Your driving record generally includes types of information about your driving history.
-Keep in mind that the specifics of what makes up a driving record could vary from state to state.
+Your driving record generally includes types of information about violations and citations.
+Keep in mind that the details within your driver history vary from state to state.
 But most states include details such as:

 - Your name and address